 So what the heck, let’s give it another try.

 Let’s start with the flour I’m going to use.
 When I was back in Kansas I picked up a sack of Hudson Cream Flour.

 The flour mill is about 20 miles west of the wheat farm where I grew up, located in Hudson Kansas, population 125.
 It is one of the last independent flour mills left in the United States.

 Hudson Cream Flour is made using a “short patent” milling process, a method that was much more common a century ago than today.
 The difference is that in short patent milling the wheat is ground more times and sifted with finer-meshed sieves than in standard milling.
 Also, the short patent process sifts away more by-product, leaving only the heart of the wheat kernel.
 The result is a flour that is smoother in texture and produces baked goods that are consistently light and fluffy.

 Before we go any further, take a look at what my Mom gave me for Easter.
 Take a closer look and you’ll see her dress is real live authentic old-time Hudson Flour flour sack.
 Is that just “way” cool or what?

-So using my Mom’s No Fail Pie Crust Recipe and that Kansas Short Patent flour, let’s get started.
+So using my homemade butter pie crust and that Kansas Short Patent flour, let’s get started.

-Using my Little Red Corvette and it’s dough hook, I blended the ingredients.
+Using my Le Creuset and it’s dough hook, I blended the ingredients.
 Removing the dough to my work space, I formed it into a ball, added a bit more flour and ice water to achieve just the right consistency, then rolled it out into a large round.